idogut3/20595-DataMining-Discovering-Analyzing-Predicting-Stroke-usingDataScienceShenanigans-ResearchProject/README.md

 ### 5. **Generalization and prevention of overfitting:**
   - Goal: To ensure that the model can correctly generalize to unseen patient data.

+> [!IMPORTANT]
+> #### Main assumptions and simplifications in the project:
+> Since we are dealing with medical data that relates to predictions of whether or not a patient will have a stroke (a life or death scenario), the main assumption I use throughout the project is that **_reducing_ false negatives** is the most
+> important metric to achieve (since this situation means identifying a person who is going to have a stroke as a person who will not have a stroke, which is a very big risk to their life (false identification).

 ---

 ### Our dataset: